amg-ai-labs/petrol_station_finder/README.md

 # Petrol Station Finder

 Welcome to the Petrol Station Finder!
 This Python program helps you locate the nearest petrol stations and their fuel prices within a 3-mile radius of a given UK postcode.
 It uses fuel price data from the UK government website and provides an average of the prices as well as the cheapest price.
+This was created as part of the final project for the CS50P course.

 ## Features